solderq35/hitruns-wiki/website/versioned_docs/version-1.0.0/fast_anim.md

 Note: The PC section here is more detailed, but anything written here should also work on console, just translate the inputs to what they should be for controller.

-* Basic Version: Press Inventory > Interact Button (Default key G) when in front of a prompt.
+* Basic Version Inputs: Press Inventory > Interact Button (Default key G) when in front of a prompt.
 	* [Sink fast interact example](https://youtu.be/muO9Mm3yUvQ?t=14)
 	* [Fast exit example](https://youtu.be/muO9Mm3yUvQ?t=53)
 	* If you are waiting for the exit prompt to show up after a kill, remember that the fast interact only works when you are in the inventory menu.
 So the optimal inventory buffering inputs for exit are: